 - Cat Spay & Neuter

-- No matter, it’s a dog or cat, animals must fast before the surgery.
+- Whether it’s a dog or a cat, animals must fast before surgery.

-- Don’t give them food in late hours on the night before surgery.
+- Don’t feed them late at night before surgery.

-- On the day of surgery, your pet must be in a good health.
+- On the day of surgery, your pet must be in good health.

 After Spay & Neuter Recovery Process

-As soon as the procedure is over, allow your pet to rest in an isolated and hygienic environment.
-Give them light to digest food in the wee hours and then slowly move towards the normal diet within a day or two.
-Avoid any sort of excessive body movement that can cause stress on the organs.
-Don’t bathe your dog or cat for at least 10 days post the surgery.
+As soon as the procedure is over, let your pet rest in a clean, isolated environment.
+Give them light food to digest in the wee hours, then slowly move to a normal diet within a day or two.
+Avoid excessive body movement that could stress the organs.
+Don’t bathe your dog or cat for at least 10 days post-surgery.

 Frequently Asked Questions

-Spaying or neutering your pet at a reliable animal hospital in Etobicoke lowers the chance of having unwanted litters, stops some cancers, and can make your pet behave better and live longer.
+Spaying or neutering your pet at a reliable veterinary clinic lowers the chance of unwanted litters, reduces the risk of some cancers, and can help your pet behave better and live longer.

-You can spay or neuter most pets at 4 to 6 months old, but your Etobicoke vet will tell you the best time based on the pet’s breed, size, and health.
+You can spay or neuter most pets at 4 to 6 months old, but your vet will recommend the best time based on your pet’s breed, size, and health.

-No. To make sure your pet is comfortable before, during, and after the procedure, our vets in Etobicoke use safe anesthesia and pain management.
+No. To keep your pet comfortable before, during, and after the procedure, our vets use safe anesthesia and pain management.

-Spaying stops heat cycles and unwanted pregnancies, lowers the risk of breast cancer, and stops uterine infections.
+Spaying stops heat cycles and unwanted pregnancies, lowers the risk of breast cancer, and prevents uterine infections.

 Neutering can make males less aggressive, less likely to mark their territory, and less likely to roam.
 It also lowers the risk of testicular cancer.

-Yes, older pets can often be spayed or neutered, but your Etobicoke vet will first check their overall health before recommending surgery.
+Yes, older pets can often be spayed or neutered, but your veterinarian will first assess their overall health to determine whether surgery is appropriate.

-You can schedule an appointment for your pet’s spay or neuter by calling our animal clinic in Etobicoke or by filling out the appointment request form on our website.
+You can schedule an appointment for your pet’s spay or neuter by calling our animal clinic or by filling out the appointment request form on our website.